 Pacific Science Center to home to a variety of creatures from Naked Mole Rats to snakes to insects.

-Slithery snakes, bold and timid turtles, iguanas and a leopard gecko.
+Slithery snakes, bold and timid turtles.
 Learn what makes reptiles special, and find out about our foster animals available for adoption through Pacific Northwest Herpetological Society.

 Can you tell which one is a stick insect and which is a stick?
 Find the queen bee among the workers.
 Meet mealworms that also eat plastic.
 Watch a cockroach shed her skin, plus many other cool insects, spiders and their kin.